 Additionally, HERE believes that diversity is extremely important within the makeup of our residency program.
 HARP actively seeks this diversity both from the work itself in terms of genre and content, and in the background of the artists.

 The selection panel includes HERE leadership, artists, and performing arts curators from NYC.

-Residences extend annually from April 1 to March 31, depending upon whether project is ready for production.
+The residence year extends annually from April 1 to March 31, with the exception of when a project is heading into final production.

 APPLICATION INSTRUCTIONS FOR HARP RESIDENCY:

 Please provide full name and address of applicant.
 Only residents of the New York Metro area will be considered.

 What do you envision on stage and what will the audience experience be?
 Why does your project need the time our residency offers?
 Because of the long-term development process that we offer, we look for proposals that are in the very early stages of their growth - the seeds of an idea or an outline.
 A project that has already been workshopped is probably too far along to benefit from what the program offers.
 Please feel free to use bullet points if space demands are too limiting.

 Please briefly tell the panel about your interest in this project, why this residency is a good fit for you right now, how you see yourself as a mid-career artist, and how you hope to develop over your residency.
 If more than one primary artist is included in this application, each primary artist should provide a statement in the space provided.
 If an ensemble is applying, one shared statement is appropriate.